Student Opportunities

 • Auditionees must register for their audition by November 18 at midnight and upload self tapes by November 18 at midnight.
 Late registrations may not be accepted.

-• Register by creating your profile at thespianpointtracker.com.
+• Register by creating your profile at students.cothespians.net.
 Complete the required fields, and selecting “college/university auditions” for your chosen field (acting, musical theatre or technical theatre).
 Note: Some fields pertaining to personal identifying information may be left blank (i.e. shoe size, weight, etc).

 Students may only participate in an audition for ONE category: Acting, Musical Theatre, Technical Design – no multiple auditions in multiple categories are allowed.